eirenicon/Ardens/README.md

 ## Core Principles

-* **Human-AI Symbiosis:** Humans and AI systems collaborate continuously, with humans guiding and validating AI outputs to improve quality and relevance.
+* **Human-AI Symbiosis:** Humans and AI (Amplified Intelligence) systems collaborate continuously, with humans guiding and validating AI outputs to improve quality and relevance.
 * **Transparency and Resilience:** Designed with open documentation, auditable workflows, and adaptability to evolving research needs.
 * **Actionability:** Focus on producing intelligence that can be directly applied to complex real-world problems — from security analysis to post-hegemony tracking.
 * **Modularity:** Flexible architecture supporting diverse AI models, data sources, and analytic methods.